THE 12 BIRDS OF CHRISTMAS

 since Four is the number of the Earth, which, though now asleep and

-filled in darkness, is still an elemental source of power.
+filled in darkness, is still a potent elemental source of power.

 - Five Golden Rings: They may not sound bird-like